-Important Formalities
+Important formalities

 You will have to complete a number of formalities for your stay in Germany before the beginning of your studies.
 Make sure to do everything in the right order and well ahead of time in order to avoid repeated visits to offices or authorities and ensuring a smooth start for your studies.